A dog walker holding a leash while a Beagle looks up attentively on a sunny day.

 Walk environment

-Where the walk happens can also change the price, especially if the walker needs to travel.
+Where the walk takes place can also affect the price, especially if the walker needs to travel.
 Neighbourhood walks are the default since they start at your front door and don’t require extra logistics.
 Park or trail outings cost more because they involve driving, added time, and higher responsibility for the walker.

 Most standard neighbourhood walks stay within local streets or a nearby dog park.
 They’re the most budget-friendly option and work well for routine exercise or quick breaks.